qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 Brett Vincent video end.

 Mary and Tom have a principle too: teams need an immediate connection with what they are creating.
+E.g. continuous deployment.

+Focus on problems not features.
+The engineering team works on the problem, not features.
+Plan with hypotheses, not estimates.
+What is the hypothesis?
+What are three hypotheses?
+Run several experiments.
+Most will be wrong.
+If they are not wrong, we are not doing good experiments.